Valsartan (By mouth)

 - Do not use this medicine together with aliskiren if you have diabetes.

-- Some medicines and foods can affect how valsartan works.
+- Some medicines can affect how valsartan works.
 Tell your doctor if you also use any of the following:

 - Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.